OWASP/www-project-developer-guide/draft/05-requirements/03-opencre.md

 enumerating security topics and providing links to various standards, cheat sheets and guides.

-The OpenCRE is part of the [OWASP Integration Standards][opencre-project] project, classed as a documentation / production project within OWASP.
+The OpenCRE is part of the [OWASP Integration Standards][opencre-project] project, which is a documentation and production project within OWASP.

 #### What is the Integration Standards project?

+The [Integration Standards][opencre-project] project is at the centre of the OWASP project community;
+it provides guidance on how to navigate and use the many projects within OWASP.

+Application Security Wayfinder

-The [Integration Standards][opencre-project] project Wayfinder as of August 2024 there are 345 [OWASP projects][projects]
+as of August 2024 there are 345 [OWASP projects][projects]

 OWASP [Application Security Fragmentation][sdlc]